 Let’s take a look at the cooler.

-The above picture shows the top of the towers with the covers popped off.
-The good deal here is that the covers can be rotated and put back on.
+I have included an image that shows the top of the towers with the covers popped off.
+Thankfully, the covers can be rotated and put back on.
 That way the user can configure the branding corner as per the layout requirement.

 The above picture shows the underside of the top covers.
 It can be clearly seen that these are plastic made.
 The build quality is fine so there should not be an issue.